Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 Honest dealbreakers — and where to go if you hit one

-- Unit can’t be classified as real property → see our prefab classification guidance above and consider a different unit type.
+- • Unit can’t be classified as real property → revisit the prefab classification section above and consider a different unit type.

 What to do before you pay a prefab ADU deposit